 Install ventilation and fans in humid spaces, like a basement or attic.

 If you have a crawl space, consider having it sealed and ventilated.

 If you have a humid basement, consider installing dehumidifiers to remove the moisture.

 Tight Spaces — This is probably the best DIY way to stop cave crickets from being a problem inside your home.

 Do an inspection of your exterior and seal gaps around foundation wall penetrations.

 Repair wood that has gaps, openings, or damage caused by pests.

 Perimeter Plus Pest Control

 When you invest in Perimeter Plus Pest Control for your Nashville home, you get routine treatments that work to repel and eliminate pests before they get into your home.
-Reach out to us today and learn how this year-round service has a big impact on cave crickets.
+Reach out to us today to learn more about our residential and commercial pest control services in Hendersonville, and to learn how this year-round Hendersonville pest control service has a big impact on cave crickets.